Lorenz-s/NitroHat/NitroBlog.md

 # Nitro Blog
 ### Updates on the Nitro Hat project

+### 24-03-2026 - Website update

+Both Lectronz listing and website have been updated with new pictures (little spoiler of the final version :) and a Hi-Hat compatibility page.
+PCB have been ordered and should be here next week, I should then have everything needed to start producing the pre-order batch!

 ### 16-03-2026 - Prototyping time!

 Do you know what it takes to deliver the Nitro Hat?